This page serves as a guide on policies, procedures, and best practices for being a Student Employee.

 Consistent with Federal Law, any employee, including student employees, who work four consecutive hours are allowed a 15-minute break with pay.

-Any student employee who works more than six consecutive hours must take a minimum 30-minute lunch break without pay.
+Any student employee who works six or more consecutive hours must take a minimum 30-minute lunch break without pay.

 If a student employee works a full eight-hour day, he/she is entitled to two separate 15-minute breaks with pay and a 30-minute unpaid lunch break.